 Nitrous oxide emissions from nitric acid production

 Nitrous oxide (N2O) is naturally present in the atmosphere as part of the earth’s nitrogen cycle and originates from various natural sources.
-However, human activities such as agriculture (in particular the use of synthetic fertilisers), fossil fuel combustion, wastewater management, and industrial processes are increasing the amount of N2O in the atmosphere.
-According to the 6th Assessment Report of the Intergovernmental Panel on Climate Change from 2020, the concentration of N2O in the atmosphere has increased by 23 % since pre-industrial times, and N2O is the third largest contributor to climate change.
+However, human activities such as agriculture (in particular the use of synthetic fertilizers), fossil fuel combustion, wastewater management, and industrial processes are increasing the concentration of atmospheric N2O.
+Nitrous Oxide is a GHG with a global warming potential 273-times higher than CO2.
+According to the 6th Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) from 2020, the concentration of N2O in the atmosphere has increased by 23 % since pre-industrial times, and N2O is the third largest contributor to climate change.
 The N2O concentration is the highest measured during the last 800.000 years [1].
-Agricultural activities, such as fertiliser use, represent the primary source of N2O emissions.
-Other sources are manure management, transportation and stationary combustion.
-The two industrial processes contributing most to N2O emissions are the production of nitric acid and of adipic acid.
-N2O emissions from adipic and nitric acid production contribute to about 0.2% of global emissions (roughly 100 MtCO2eq), which is equivalent to 24% of non-CO2 GHG emissions from key industrial processes.
-Besides, N2O is the most important ozone-depleting substance not covered by the Montreal Protocol.[2]
+Besides, N2O is the most important ozone-depleting substance not covered by the Montreal Protocol .[2]

 Nitric Acid Production

-The manufacture of nitric acid is likely to increase as ever-expanding food production will ensure continued strong demand for ammonium nitrate fertilisers.
+The manufacture of nitric acid is likely to increase as ever-expanding food production will ensure continued strong demand for ammonium nitrate fertilizers.
 There is also growing demand for explosives in the mining and construction sectors.

-Typical N2O concentrations at the absorber outlet are between 300-1,500 ppm and a typical nitric acid plant emits 6-9 kg of N2O per tonne of HNO3 produced.
-This corresponds to around 1.7-2.9 tonnes of CO2 equivalents.
+Nitrous oxide is an undesired by-product of nitric acid production formed unintentionally during ammonia oxidation.
+Typical N2O concentrations at the absorber outlet are between 300-1,500 ppm and a typical nitric acid plant emits 6-9 kg of N2O per ton of HNO3 produced.
+This corresponds to around 1.7-2.9 tones of CO2 equivalents.

-Abatement of N2O emissions from nitric acid production
+Abatement of N2O emissions from Nitric Acid Production

 N2O emissions from nitric acid production can be reduced relatively easily and at a low cost compared to other greenhouse gas (GHG) abatement options.
 Technical abatement costs usually range from as low as €0.50 to €5.00/tCO2eq, depending on the abatement technology employed and specific plant characteristics.